New to the banjo? Then you’ll need to understand what each part is called and does. In this guide to banjo anatomy, we do exactly that.

 It’s worth mentioning that resonator banjos have a couple of extra features, including a flange and resonator back.
 The flange basically supports the resonator and adds weight to the instrument.
 Whereas the resonator itself is a wooden bowl attached to the back of the banjo which adds depth and volume to the sound the instrument produces.
 Additionally, some banjos feature a tone ring built into the body, between the rim and the head.
 These are usually made from brass and are used to give the instrument different tones, depending on your preference.

-We hope you’ve enjoyed this read and feel that you’ve learned something new about banjo anatomy.
-Initially, they may seem quite simple, but as you can see these things are quite complex when you take a closer look.
+We hope you’ve enjoyed this article and you feel you’ve learned something new about banjo anatomy.